allape/noVNC/docs/EMBEDDING.md

 * `show_dot` - If a dot cursor should be shown when the remote server provides no local cursor, or provides a fully-transparent (invisible) cursor.

+* `auto_clipboard` - Auto read text from local clipboard when page is focused, and auto write text into local clipboard when remote fired a `Copy` operation.

 * `logging` - The console log level.
 Can be one of `error`, `warn`, `info` or `debug`.